Vintage High Tea

 Frequently Asked questions

-Can I select a specific Private Chef for my event?
+Can I choose a specific chef for my event?

-Do you have Chefs available to cook for my event?
+Do you have chefs available for my event?

 What do I need to prepare for my event?